-By Christopher Zoukis The Bureau of Justice Statistics has found that within five years of release, 76 percent of prisoners released in the U.S. reoffend.
+Yoga and meditation have a host of benefits for prisoners.
+The Bureau of Justice Statistics has found that within five years of release, 76 percent of prisoners released in the U.S. re-offend.
 Breaking this cycle requires radical reforms in rehabilitation methods, and some surprising approaches are showing promising results — downward dog and mantra chanting.
-Educational and vocational programs already in place for
+Educational

 A fascinating new education project is underway in the United Kingdom’s infamous high-security Wakefield Prison.
 Known for housing those considered to be amongst England’s most violent offenders, the facility has recently started offering meditation classes to its inmates.
 “Mindfulness meditation” comes from the Buddhist tradition, and is being touted as a method for treating low-level

 W.E.
 Donaldson Correctional Facility, Bessemer, Alabama has a harsh atmosphere and reputation for housing some of the most dangerous criminals in the country.
 Death row inmates, some with life sentences without the possibility of parole and others with a chance to be released and lead a new life are part of the W.E.
 Donaldson Correctional Facility (WEDCF) community, but, if one is to live a gratifying life, whether it is behind bars or outside prison walls, a serious attitude change needs to occur.

 January 14 – 25, 2002 is the first day of a 10-day project at a U.S. state prison and the first time a U.S. maximum-security facility has the possibility of transforming every participant in the process.
 Twenty inmates with a variety of offenses ranging from robbery to drug-trafficking shuffle down the hallway to the gymnasium that is going to be a makeshift for a meditation retreat.
 Bed rolls in hand the inmates enter the gymnasium with apprehension about spending the next 10-days sitting on the floor and being silent.
 How could this possibly make a difference?